 Dining on the edge of the cliff

 Evenings in the mountains can get quite chilly.
-If you are heading to bed early, the hot water bottle will be provided to warm up your bed.
-Otherwise, fire pit on the terrace and fireplaces in the restaurant and bar area are cozy places to play some board game, read a book, meet other guests or just enjoy quiet decompression time.
+If you are heading to bed early, a hot water bottle will be provided to warm up your bed.
+Otherwise, the fire pit on the terrace and fireplaces in the restaurant and bar area are cozy places to play some board games, read a book, meet other guests, or just enjoy quiet decompression time.

 Stay active around Limalimo Lodge